 Change Language

-You can change this to a different language or to a different regional version of English if you live in the UK, Canada or Australia.
+You can change this to a different language or regional version of English if you live in the UK, Canada, or Australia.

-Step 11: Scroll through the menu until you find the language and dialect that you want.
+Step 11: Scroll through the menu until you find your desired language and dialect.

 Click on it to highlight it.